Izzy4159/MovieProject/README.md

   A collection of beautifully curated movie posters displayed in a grid layout.

 - 🔍 **Interactive Preview**
-  Hover or click on posters to get a larger view.
+  Click on posters to view movie metadata (title, rating, year, plot).
+  *(Fetched dynamically from the OMDb API)*

-- 🧱 **Responsive Design**
+- 📱 **Responsive Design**
-  Fully responsive and mobile-friendly layout using modern HTML/CSS.

-- 🧹 **Organized Poster Storage**
-  Posters are stored in dedicated folders for easy access and scalability.
+  Clean layout built with HTML/CSS and mobile-first design in mind.

+- ⚙️ **Flask Backend**
+  Python/Flask used to generate dynamic HTML using Jinja templates.

 ---